 - Engage current college students and recent graduates in organizations, activities and other opportunities the Capital City and its surrounding areas have to offer

-TLH Employer Internship Toolkit – TLH has discovered a link between students who interned in Tallahassee during their college careers and recent graduates who now reside in Tallahassee.
-Therefore, TLH seeks to improve the quality and quantity of internship experiences in the community by working with the higher education institutions and interested private and public employers with its Employer Internship Toolkit.
-The toolkit is available online at http://accesstallahassee.com/jobs/internships/.
+Talent Lives Here created the Employer Internship Toolkit – TLH discovered a link between students who interned in Tallahassee during their college careers and recent graduates who now reside in Tallahassee.
+Therefore, TLH sought to improve the quality and quantity of internship experiences in the community by working with the higher education institutions and interested private and public employers with its Employer Internship Toolkit.
+The toolkit is available online at http://accesstallahassee.com/jobs/internships.

 Enlightenment and Engagement – Through various research methods, TLH discovered that students who connect with groups who are actively engaged in Tallahassee community events tend to stay in the Capital City area after graduation.
-TLH plans to promote Tallahassee and the surrounding areas by cultivating relationships with individuals and groups who will formally, and informally, serve as ambassadors for Tallahassee.
-Driven by ambassadors (community members who LOVE Tallahassee), TLH plans to implement a campaign promoting everything Tallahassee has to offer.
+TLH promoted Tallahassee and the surrounding areas by cultivating relationships with individuals and groups who would formally, and informally, serve as ambassadors for Tallahassee.
+Driven by ambassadors (community members who LOVE Tallahassee), TLH planned to implement a campaign promoting everything Tallahassee has to offer.

 These are the people who helped make this project possible.